florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-02-cloud-skills-challenge-devops-engineer.markdown

 - Microsoft Defender for Cloud:
   - Integrated natively into the platform, it centralizes security information in one place
   - Connects to a Log Analysis Workspace to capture and analyze logs.
-  - Analyzes data, network, and application security, as well as identity and access.
+  - Analyzes data, network, application security, identity, and access.
   - Recommendation based on scoring simplifying prioritization.
 Ex: apply MFA.
   - Enable just-in-time (JIT) access to virtual machines to authorize access to virtual machines for a limited period and audit them.
   - *Adaptive Application Control* to verify the conformity of processes running on a virtual machine.
 If an unusual process is running, trigger an alert.